Ports (Experimental)

 • <Parallel>: name, policy (one of success_on_all, success_on_one, success_on_selected)

 Any other attribute on a built-in composite tag is silently ignored.
 For example, <Parallel synchronise="true"> has no effect, and port-style attributes on these tags are dropped without warning.
-This is also why you cannot take the number of attempts for a py_trees.decorators.Retry from a port value via XML — the parser only wires ports (and forwards constructor kwargs; see XML attributes: ports and constructor arguments above) on classes registered in init_lookup that derive from PortsMixin.
+This is also why you cannot take the number of attempts for a py_trees.decorators.Retry from a port value via XML — the parser only wires ports (and forwards constructor kwargs; see XML attributes: ports and constructor arguments above) on resolved classes that derive from PortsMixin (whether resolved via the "auto" registry or an explicit node_registry dict; see Resolving node classes above).
 Built-in decorators aren’t recognised as XML tags at all.

 3. The pattern: port-aware wrapper classes.